 How to Use a Molinillo

 Molinillos (mo-lee-nee-yos)are the traditional way to froth your hot chocolate.
 Think of molinillo as a wooden whisk.
 It’s a beautiful addition to your Mexican kitchen.
 A regular wire whisk is a good substitute.
-If you would like to try using a molinillo you can find them on Amazon.
+If you would like to try using a molinillo you can also get them from HERNÁN.
+(BUY)